oroinc/crm/src/OroCRM/Bundle/AnalyticsBundle/README.md

 ## Ranking
-Ranking defined in accordance with set values for each of the 3 RFM pockets.
+Ranking defined in accordance with set values for each of the 3 RFM metrics.
-You can define separated bordering values for each of the indexes for each of the pockets.
+You can define separated bordering values for each of the indexes (pockets) for each of the metrics.
-For each pocket can be defined any amount of indexes.
+For each metric can be defined any amount of pockets.
-The analytics function calculates which index have to apply to current value of entity and set it for each metric.
+The analytics function calculates which pocket have to apply to current value of entity and set it for each metric.

 ## Providers